ates/netspire-iptraffic/README.md

 You MUST set **Acct-Interim-Interval** RADIUS attribute for client.
 This attribute is required to prolong session and it's value MUST be significantly less than **session_timeout**.
 Note that if Netspire does not receiving interim updates from NAS via RADIUS, sessions will be marked as *expired* and closed, regardless of real state on NAS.

+Be aware about **Acct-Interim-Interval** radius attribute limitation for Linux pppd.
+It should be no less then 60 seconds.